whipper-team/whipper/README.md

     - running uninstalled:

             ln -sf `pwd`/misc/morituri-uninstalled $HOME/bin/morituri-git
-            morituri-git  # this drops you in a shell where everything is set up to use morituri
+            morituri-git  # this drops you in a shell where everything is set up to use whipper

-RUNNING MORITURI
+RUNNING WHIPPER
 ----------------
-morituri currently only has a command-line interface called 'rip'
+whipper currently only has a command-line interface called 'rip'

 rip is self-documenting.
 `rip -h` gives you the basic instructions.